How to access clinical trial datasets

 The Independent Review Board meets every quarter, depending on whether any access requests have been received, to discuss and make decisions on access requests submitted until five weeks before the Independent Review Board meeting.
 The Independent Review Board communicates its final decisions directly to the requesters and to Novo Nordisk.

-From an ethical perspective, in order to align with the patient consent under which the data was collected, the analysis must study the medicine or disease Novo Nordisk researched in the original study.
 In case of approval, Novo Nordisk provides the trial dataset which is de-identified to protect patient anonymity together with the redacted Clinical Study Report, thus enabling the researcher to complete the proposed analysis.
 The data access is granted within a web-based system that includes a statistical computing environment.
 Access will be limited to data from the specific trial(s) noted in the request.

 The researcher must then complete the study and notify the Independent Review Board Secretariat of any pending publications.